 |Polling Interval 6||Every twenty hours for a year|

 Sectigo DNS polling times:

-If the DNS records don't exist during the first check then further lookup's happen in the following intervals.
+If the DNS records don't exist during the first check, then further lookup happens in the following intervals.

-Upon summiting the order in the OpenSRS Control Panel, a TXT file is immediately provided, and should be uploaded to the following directory:
+Upon submitting the order in the OpenSRS Control Panel, a TXT file is immediately provided and should be uploaded to the following directory.

 The vendor will check the website for this file and, after confirming it has been uploaded, validate the certificate.

 Note: Sectigo authorization file name is an MD5 value instead of fileauth.txt.
 For Windows IIS servers, you may place a "." at the start and end of the folder for a workaround.

 How and when do I choose my preferred method?

 The preferred method is selected at the time of purchase from the product order page in the OpenSRS Control Panel.